Lokua/launchpad/README.md

 ##### [`#onGrid(callback)`](#on-grid)

-Fired when a button in the grid is pressed. `fn` is called with `(note, value)`.
+Fired when a button in the grid is pressed. `callback` is called with `(note, value)`.

 #### [`#onMessage(callback)`](#on-message)

-Low level handler that is fired with the original, non-normalized midi message, on any launchpad page/scene/grid press.
-Note that this handler does will also fire regardless of the `ignore0Velicty` option. `callback` will be called with `(status, data1, data2)`.
+Low level handler that is fired with the original, non-normalized midi message on every launchpad page/scene/grid press.
+Will also fire regardless of the `ignore0Velicty` option. `callback` will be called with `(status, data1, data2)`.